Year 5 2024 - 2025

 Our Christian Values

-During the first Autumn half term, our Christian value is Love.
+During the second Spring half term, our school value is Courage.

 Love of reading

-Our class novel is 'The Boy at the Back of the Class' by Onjali Q Rauf.
+We are continuing to read our class novel, 'The Boy at the Back of the Class' by Onjali Q Rauf.
+It's taking some time, but we are really enjoying it!

 boyatthebackoftheclass-book-image2.jpg